Warriors Pull out 80-76 Victory Over County Rival Austin

 WARRIOR NOTES: The seven (7) victories for Scottsburg this campaign equals the Warriors win total from last seasons 7-18 record.
 There are 14 regular season games to play in the 2018-19 schedule. . .

-WARRIORETTES DEFEAT SWITZERLAND COUNTY 57-48 TO ADVANCE IN THE RUMBLE ON THE RIVER AT SOUTHWESTERN
+WARRIORETTES DEFEAT SWITZERLAND COUNTY 57-48 TO ADVANCE IN THE AT SOUTHWESTERN

 WARRIORETTE SCORING: Mays 20, Clancy 10, Brewster 9, Zellers 9, Watson 7, McGlothlin 2